 2. Additional Restrictions Grant: 5th November onwards - the closing date to apply for ARG grants is 31 May.

-Applications launched on 17 December; processing is underway and so far we have paid out 714 grants to a value of £1,457,06.
+Applications launched on 17 December and we paid out 916 grants to a value of £2,003,237.
 The ARG is for businesses not eligible for the LRSG that are required to close or are in the supply chain to a closed sector and can demonstrate that they have significant ongoing fixed business overheads and have been seriously impacted by the restrictions.

 Find out more and apply here for ARG